 Many people know that exercising is an important part of keeping the body physically fit and healthy.
 However, regular physical activity also has a positive impact on neurological function and the elimination of brain fog.

-Increased blood flow and greater oxygenation occurs when engaging in aerobic activity.
+Increased blood flow and greater oxygenation occur when engaging in aerobic activity.
 This is essential for brain health.
 Exercise also bolsters neurological function by supporting brain growth, memory, concentration, and decision-making skills.
 Furthermore, exercise helps relieve stress, which reduces the risk of thyroid dysfunction and subsequent brain fog.

 Exercise also promotes healthy hormonal activity such as the release of endorphins (the feel-good hormone) and protective gene production.
 One of these powerful genes, Brain-Derived Neurotrophic Factor (BDNF), is stimulated through exercise.
 This protective agent supports neuron development and sustainability.
 BDNF also prevents neuron damage caused by stress, environmental toxins, and even physiological damage.
 Protecting the brain and its development in this manner is an excellent way to fend off brain fog.